–By Lawrence Kaufman; 561-302-0568; email@example.com; www.kaufmancounseling.com

 Conversations with your partner are more likely to deteriorate and become derailed (thrown off course) when you:

 This makes it sound like you, unlike your partner, know the real facts — the way things really are.
 Receivers of these words tend to feel put off in response.
 Just because you believe something to be true, doesn’t make it true.
-Perspectives are not facts.
+Perspectives (or subjective [personal, unique points of view]) reactions are not facts.
 What is true for one person may not be true for another.
 It is more constructive to think in terms of, and express, your own opinions, perspectives, and points of view.

-When people are asked questions they not infrequently feel attacked or threatened, and then respond in a defensive way.
+When people are asked questions, they not infrequently feel attacked or threatened, and then respond in a defensive way.
 Almost as a reflex, many people tend to feel put on the spot, or trapped, when asked questions.
 They may wonder what your (bad) motives or motivations are for asking the questions.
-Example: Instead of asking: “Why didn’t you tell me that sooner?”, you might say, “I’m disappointed and puzzled by your not telling me that sooner.”
+Example: Instead of asking: “Why didn’t you tell me that sooner?”, you might consider saying something like: “I’m disappointed and puzzled by your not telling me that sooner.”

 (Note: I am defining “contempt” here as the attitude of having no respect, concern, or valuing of someone.
 “Sarcasm” here is defined as the use of stinging, cutting, or hurtful remarks, made with the intention of wounding another’s sensitive feelings.)
 These kinds of messages need to be eliminated from your communication repertoire.
 These are put-downs and expressions of disrespect.
 They are attacks on the partner’s self-esteem and self-worth.
 They can wound the other deeply and cause lasting damage in your relationship.
 Examples: “That’s the most ridiculous thing I ever heard!”
 “Thanks a lot!” (said when the speaker is actually feeling quite critical of you).

 Sometimes listeners change the subject, stonewall (frustratingly refuse to comply or cooperate), shift the focus from themselves back on to the other, evade directly answering the other’s question, or pass over what the other has just said, as if they never heard it in the first place.
-Another “strategy” some listeners have is to suddenly tell the other they have something very important to take care of at that moment (and perhaps adding that they will talk about it later — but have no intention of ever doing so).
+Another habit or “strategy” some listeners have is to suddenly tell the other they have something very important to take care of at that moment (and perhaps adding that they will talk about it later — but have no intention of ever doing so).
 Even more dramatic, some partners angrily say something like “This conversation is over!”, or they “just” walk out of the room.
+And subsequently, don’t apologize for their behavior.

 Put another way, when the interrupting person does this he or she is functioning on “auto-pilot.”
 This (as with many other forms of communication) has probably been learned in early childhood, in the family one grew up in (one’s “family of origin,” as it is technically called).
 Communication styles are passed down from one generation to the next, usually without conscious awareness or reflection about this process.
 This is a dysfunctional (or not constructive) form of communication.